tytydraco/yessleep/out/Youll_understand_when_youre_older.md

 "Put the mummy in the ground for ever and ever, and live with the new baby boy and you!"
 Ethan said in a sing-song voice.
 "But why can't I tell anybody, not even the mummy?"
 He asked again, voice a little more whiny this time.

-I have him my best smile, and the biggest daddy hug of all.
+I gave him my best smile, and the biggest daddy hug of all.

 "You'll understand when you're older."